Paget Disease (cont.)

 IN THIS ARTICLE

 The following are specific instructions for taking bisphosphonates and are important to assure proper absorption by the body.
 Beverages other than plain water (including mineral water), food, and some medications are likely to reduce the absorption of bisphosphonates.
-Take first thing upon wakening in the morning before other medications and food.
+Take first thing upon awakening in the morning before other medications and food.
 Do not take within 30 minutes of consuming food.
 Take antacids, calcium, vitamin, and mineral supplements, at least two hours after bisphosphonates.
-Additionally, sit upright or stand for 30 minutes to avoid erosion to your esophagus (throat).
+Additionally, sit upright or stand for 30 minutes to avoid erosion to your esophagus.

 Must Read Articles Related to Paget Disease